gicentre/litvis/documents/tutorials/geoImporting.md

     boroughsCustom 700 500
 ```

-TopoJson files are not limited to areal units.
+topoJson files are not limited to areal units.
 Here, for example, we can import a file containing the geographical routes of selected London Underground tube lines.
 The conversion of the [tfl_lines.json](https://github.com/oobrien/vis/tree/master/tube/data) follows a similar pattern to the conversion of the borough boundary files, but with some minor differences: